gemcfadyen/ledjer/README.md

 For this excercise its precise location is not critical, so simply accept Eclipse's default.

 To import ledjer into Eclipse:

+### From maven
 File > Import > Maven > Existing Maven Project
 In the input field for the _Root Directory_ navigate to the ledjer folder.
 Then proceed to select the pom.xml file in _Projects:_ box.
+Hit _Finish_ as the last step.

+### From Gradle
+First run `gradle eclipse` in the terminal inside the ledjer folder.
+File > Import > General > Existing Projects into Workspace In the input field for the _Select root directory_ navigate to the ledjer folder.
+_ledjer_ should appear selected in the _Projects_ list.
 Hit _Finish_ as the last step.

 ## Build and run tests using Eclipse